KotlinNigeria/KotlinNigeria-Newsletter/CONTRIBUTING.md

 > 💡 **Note:** We publish *every other Thursday*.

 New issues should be pushed to `master` **before noon** Pacific Time, preferably around 10 or 11 a.m. if possible.
 Pushing early allows us to catch and fix any last minute errors.
-If there are any problems, contact [Bas](https://twitter.com/BasThomas) or [Jesse](https://www.jessesquires.com/contact/).
+If there are any problems, contact Baro.

 1. When ready to publish, move the `.md` file from `_drafts/` to the `_posts/` directory.
 2. Run `jekyll build` on your local copy to preview.